johnbaums/mptools/README.md

               s_p4s='+init=epsg:3577', t_p4s='+init=epsg:4326')
 ```

 Above, we indicated that the source CRS is Australian Albers (EPSG 3577) and the target CRS is WGS 84 (EPSG 4326).
-(These could also be passed as `CRS` objects---see `?sp::CRS`---rather than as PROJ.4 strings.)
+(These could also be passed as [`CRS` objects](http://www.inside-r.org/packages/cran/sp/docs/CRS) rather than as PROJ.4 strings.)

 We can plot the output using the default `plot` method: